Making Your Home Dementia Friendly

 • Have a designated area to drop the keys, glasses, mail, etc.

 • Label the contents of drawers and cupboards using colorful photo images, cards or post-it notes.
-Do the same with doors, placing signs eye level for the one with dementia.
+Do the same with doors, placing signs at eye level.

 • Leave internal doors to the most commonly used rooms open.